 Book an appointment online in the "Book an Appointment" tab below.

 The fee for a Civil Marriage Ceremony is $500.00 + GST, payable in cash (Canadian Funds only), debit or by credit card (Visa or Mastercard).
 Personal cheques are not accepted.
-The fee does not include the cost of a marriage licence ($100), which must be purchased separately at any one of the registered marriage licence issuers in Manitoba.
+The fee does not include the cost of a marriage licence ($100), which must be purchased separately, either in person at the City Clerk's Department, or at any one of the registered marriage licence issuers in Manitoba.